jrahyab/jrahyab.github.io/index.md

 {% include nav.html %}

-# Jumakhan Rahyab

-**Assistant Director, MIT Regional Entrepreneurship Acceleration Program (MIT REAP)**

 ## About

-At **MIT REAP**, I work with regions around the world to build entrepreneurial, innovation-driven ecosystems—bringing stakeholders together and helping teams move from strategy to coordinated execution and real impact.
+I’m the Assistant Director at MIT Sloan’s Global Programs, working with the MIT Regional Entrepreneurship Acceleration Program (MIT REAP).
+I help regions around the world to build innovation-driven entreprenuerial ecosystems--taking messy, complex economic challenges and turn them into clear, innovation-led growth strategies.

-My background spans applied mathematics and machine learning, international development, and program leadership, with a focus on practical execution over abstract frameworks.
+My background is in entrepreneurship, applied mathematics and machine learning, international development, and program leadership.
+I am focused on how technical understanding, institutional design, and ecosystem coordination come together to drive sustainable, innovation-driven growth.

 ## Contact
 - Email: your@email.com